 Marching: Section leaders will learn contemporary marching teaching strategies and how to effectively perform these skills.

-A highly qualified staff of color guard instructors will teach fundamental flag work that will enhance any program.
 Individuals, groups, and entire flag corps are welcome to attend.
 The Color Guard Camp is designed to enhance existing technique for guard, equipment training and modern dance technique, and to implement a system of discipline and education of color guard concepts that will enable students to improve themselves and their individual programs.

 Color Guard Instruction